 The Stanford Center for Memory Disorders is dedicated to the fight against cognitive decline.
 There are many different causes of memory loss, and an accurate diagnosis by an experienced team is essential to getting the best treatment.

-The Center is one of only about 30 National Institutes of Health (NIH) designated Alzheimer’s Disease Centers in the United States, as well as a designated Alzheimer’s Disease Research Center, and one of 24 Lewy Body Dementia (LBD) Research Centers of Excellence, helping to advance LBD care, community outreach, and connecting patients with the latest LBD clinical trials.
+The Center is one of only about 30 National Institutes of Health (NIH) designated Alzheimer’s Disease Centers in the United States, a designated Alzheimer’s Disease Research Center, and one of 24 Lewy Body Dementia (LBD) Research Centers of Excellence, helping to advance LBD care, community outreach, and connecting patients with the latest LBD clinical trials.

 Our doctors lead a multispecialty team of health care professionals working together to provide accurate diagnoses and guide treatments.
 Experts from the fields of neuropsychology, psychiatry, nursing, pharmacy, and genetic counseling collaborate closely with our behavioral neurologists, allowing them to provide medical care that is both leading-edge and compassionate.